andylolu2/jax-vqvae-gpt/README.md

 ```

 The training script prepends the class label on the sequence of
-encoding indices which allows of conditional generation
+encoding indices which allows for conditional generation
 afterwards.

 In another other terminal, open `tensorbaord` to monitor